A critical survey of I Ching books

 Nicely put, and that's right.
 On the one hand Wu talks about oracle-bone characters and having had the good fortune to have attended classes by Prof Dong Zuobin, on the other he holds traditional views on Confucius and Fuxi.
 As Richard Smith wrote: '… his Introduction blurs the very distinction he tries to draw between "history" and "myth".'
 But, bearing this in mind, it is still a nice work and one of the few books on the Yi I have retained.

 Wu is essentially an acupuncturist and Chinese herbalist with a great interest in the Yijing.
 [Ed's note – Dr Wu (1933–2002) was also a painter; two of his pictures are used on the book jacket of the edition I have.
-Wu created some beautiful abstracts intended to have a healing effect, some of which are shown in galleries on his website dedicated to healing art.]
+Wu created some beautiful abstracts intended to have a healing effect, some of which are shown in galleries on his website dedicated to healing art (Internet Archive copy, actual site has now disappeared).]

 The Oldest Book of the Chinese: Albert Terrien de Lacouperie